AdeolaK/AdeolaK/README.md

 - 👋 Hi, I’m Adeola!
-- 👀 I’m interested in Front-end Development and want to get started on he tech industry!
+- 👀 I’m interested in Front-end Development and want to get started in the tech industry!
 - 🌱 I’m currently learning Javascript and React.
 -  Here is the link to my portfolio where all my recent projects can be found <a href="https://adeola-kehinde.netlify.app/"> Portfolio <a>
 - Here is the link to my first interactive <a href="https://abstract-forecast-project.netlify.app/"> weather app </a>